Charlotte Community Counseling Programs

 Bachelor of Social Work

 The Bachelor of Social Work (BSW) at Johnson C. Smith University consists of classes in personal and community psychological health and advocacy.
 Many of the classes are focused on issues pertaining to the youth or elderly, but the classes do include topics related to the community.
 Some of the classes in the social work program include gerontology and the social services the elderly can utilize, child welfare policies and their influence on families and children, human behavior and how the social environment influences this behavior and the social impact of community organizations.
-Students can enroll in a traditional curriculum format or in a nights or hybrid format.

 University of North Carolina at Charlotte